SadeghPM/xshop-multitenancy/README.md

 2. Create the tenant in the database.
 3. Prompt for admin user details and create the admin user for the new tenant.

-### Summary
+### Commands Summary

-- multitenancy:setup: For initial configuration and creating the first tenant.
+- `multitenancy:setup`: For initial configuration and creating the first tenant.
-- multitenancy:create-tenant: For adding new tenants.
+- `multitenancy:create-tenant`: For adding new tenants.
-- multitenancy:list-tenants : To list all tenants.
+- `multitenancy:list-tenants` : To list all tenants.

 <p>
     Developed With Love! ❤️